spicarle/wadl-tools/README.md

 Introduction
 ------------

-This project is a library to generate the WADL of several REST services implemented with Spring Web MVC.
+This project is a set of libraries to generate the WADL of REST services implemented with Spring Web MVC.

 Some of the features that make interesting this project are: